 How does Blue/Green deployment work with AWS?

 Another approach to perform the Blue/Green switch is using the weighted distribution with Route 53.
-Here you can shift the traffic based on weightage of environment.
+Here you can shift the traffic based on the weightage of the environment.
 Amazon Route 53 enables you to define a percentage of traffic for the green environment and gradually update the weights until the green environment carries the full production traffic.
-This method provides the ability to perform canary analysis that gradually introduces a small percentage of production traffic to the new environment.
+This method provides the ability to perform a canary analysis that gradually introduces a small percentage of production traffic to the new environment.

 Conclusion: